Gamera vs. Barugon: Writing

 Screenwriter Niisan Takahashi was told to write a "lavish spectacle" and to treat the monster elements seriously.
 The film was originally developed as Gamera vs. the Ice Giants, which featured humanoid ice monsters bringing forth a new ice age on the world until Gamera returns to challenge them.
 The story outline was written by Yunosaburo Saito.
 This version began with volcanic eruptions and flying saucer sightings.
 The volcanic ash pollutes the atmosphere and ushers in a new ice age.
 Mankind learns that ice aliens are responsible for the eruptions.
 The aliens are described as hideous with their skeletons and organs transparent through their icy bodies.
-The aliens drop nuclear bombs into additional volcanoes to further terraform the planet and enslave humanity.
+The aliens drop nuclear bombs into additional volcanoes to further xenoform the planet and enslave humanity.
 Gamera is freed from the Z-Plan rocket and returns to Earth as a battle breaks between humans and the aliens.
 The film's plot was also influenced by the 1936 French film They Were Five, as Takahashi was a fan of it.

 Takahashi was inspired by the Jötnar from Norse mythology and the snow giants from The Conquest of the Pole, however, the ice creatures were redeveloped into Barugon.
 However, the ice giant idea was later redeveloped into Daimajin, dropping the ice element in favor of stone.
 Barugon's name was contracted from "Baru" (an aboriginal word for "crocodile's ancestor") and "Gon", derived from the English word for "dragon".
 The original screenplay had ideas and scene that were altered in the final film.
 The following are the noted differences.
 Barugon's back horns emitted different colors.
 The re-cap from the film's opening was added during post-production for audiences who had not seen the previous film.
 The script opened with Keisuke Hirata flying a Cessna with his instructor over Osaka, only to lose control due to radio interference.
 The scene then cuts to outer space where the Z-Plan rocket carrying Gamera nearly collides with a meteorite.
 Mission control manages to avoid a collision; however, the altered trajectory turns the rocket back to Earth and frees Gamera upon entering the Earth's atmosphere.